-Mardi Gras is a longtime southern American tradition that originated in New Orleans, Louisiana.
+Mardi Gras is a longtime Southern American tradition that originated in New Orleans, Louisiana.
 Mardi Gras, often called Fat Tuesday, is a celebration the day before Ash Wednesday.
 While it was originally celebrated as a Christian holiday, it has since evolved and become a celebration enjoyed by everyone who loves costumes, brightly colored beads, and alcohol.

 Mardi Gras can be a really fun time for humans.
-It is celebrated with live music, dancing and parading in the streets; brightly colored costumes, and beads of red, purple, and gold; festive cocktails, and delicious food.
+It is celebrated with live music, dancing and parading in the streets, brightly colored costumes and beads of red, purple, and gold, festive cocktails, and delicious food.
 For many people, going to NOLA for Mardi Gras is a bucket list experience.

-But how can you safely celebrate Mardi Gras when you’re a cat owner?
+But how can you safely celebrate Mardi Gras when you're a cat parent?
 Are there any traditions or parts of the celebration that are cat-safe and cat-friendly?
-We’ve compiled some tips on how to safely celebrate Fat Tuesday when you have a little furbaby around.
+We've compiled some tips on how to safely celebrate Fat Tuesday when you have a little furbaby around.

-Make Sure Your Home Is Cat-Safe
+Keeping Your Home Cat-Safe

-Additionally, if you are having food and cocktails at your party, it’s important to make sure these are out of your cat’s reach as well.
+Additionally, if you are having food and cocktails at your party, it's important to keep these out of your cat's reach as well.
 Many human foods are very toxic to cats.
 Onions and garlic are especially dangerous for cats to ingest, and they are common ingredients that can be found in pretty much everything.
-From soups, dips, dressings, breads, and snacks, it’s very common to see onions and garlic on the ingredient list.
+From soups, dips, dressings, breads, and snacks, it's very common to see onions and garlic on the ingredient list.

 Prep All Guests